futureverse/parallelly/reference/availableCores.md

 Note that some machines might have a limited number of cores, or the R process runs in a container or a cgroup that only provides a small number of cores.
-In such cases:
+A real-world example is when you run R in webR – webR is single-core by design.
+Another example are free Posit Cloud accounts, which are limited to a single core.
+In such cases

     ncores <- availableCores() - 1